MUNBa: Machine Unlearning via Nash Bargaining: Abstract

 \section{Abstract}

 Machine Unlearning (MU) aims to selectively erase harmful behaviors from models while retaining the overall utility of the model.
 As a multi-task learning problem, MU involves balancing objectives related to forgetting specific concepts/data and preserving general performance.
-A naive integration of these forgetting and preserving objectives can lead to gradient conflicts, impeding MU algorithms from reaching optimal solutions.
-To address the gradient conflict issue, we reformulate MU as a two-player cooperative game, where the two players, namely, the forgetting player and the preservation player, contribute via their gradient proposals to maximize their overall gain.
-To this end, inspired by the Nash bargaining theory, we derive a closed-form solution to guide the model toward the Pareto front, effectively avoiding the gradient conflicts.
+A naive integration of these forgetting and preserving objectives can lead to gradient conflicts and dominance, impeding MU algorithms from reaching optimal solutions.
+To address the gradient conflict and dominance issue, we reformulate MU as a two-player cooperative game, where the two players, namely, the forgetting player and the preservation player, contribute via their gradient proposals to maximize their overall gain and balance their contributions.
+To this end, inspired by the Nash bargaining theory, we derive a closed-form solution to guide the model toward the Pareto stationary point.
 Our formulation of MU guarantees an equilibrium solution, where any deviation from the final state would lead to a reduction in the overall objectives for both players, ensuring optimality in each objective.
 We evaluate our algorithm's effectiveness on a diverse set of tasks across image classification and image generation.
-Extensive experiments with ResNet, vision-language model CLIP, and text-to-image diffusion models demonstrate that our method outperforms state-of-the-art MU algorithms, achieving superior performance on several benchmarks.
-For example, in the challenging scenario of sample-wise forgetting, our algorithm approaches the gold standard retrain baseline.
+Extensive experiments with ResNet, vision-language model CLIP, and text-to-image diffusion models demonstrate that our method outperforms state-of-the-art MU algorithms, achieving a better trade-off between forgetting and preserving.
 Our results also highlight improvements in forgetting precision, preservation of generalization, and robustness against adversarial attacks.

 {WARNING:} This paper contains sexually explicit imagery that may be offensive in nature.